 Third Infantry Division Monument

-The 3rd Infantry Division monument was approved by President George Bush on September 29, 1988 in Public Law 100-456.
-It was dedicated on August 15, 1990.
-The memorial is located on the right (north) side of the curved part of Memorial Drive near the Canadian Cross and the Challenger memorial.
-The nine-ton gray obelisk is several feet behind its roadside marker.
-The bronze and stone marker lists battles fought by the 3rd Infantry.
-Famed World War II Medal of Honor recipient Major Audie Murphy, of the 3rd Infantry, is buried along the flagstone walkway in section 46 on the left (south) side of Memorial Drive.
+The 3rd Infantry Division monument was approved by President George W. Bush on September 29, 1988 and dedicated on August 15, 1990.
+The memorial is located on the north side of the curved part of Memorial Drive, near the Canadian Cross and the Challenger Memorial.
+The nine-ton gray obelisk stands several feet behind its roadside marker, which lists battles fought by the U.S. Army's 3rd Infantry.
+Famed World War II Medal of Honor recipient and 3rd Infantry member Major Audie Murphy is buried nearby in Section 46, along the flagstone walkway on the south side of Memorial Drive.

-The 3rd Division was organized at Camp Greene, North Carolina, on November 23, 1917.
-All units of the Division were in France by March 1918.
-The Division entered combat in May.
-On July 15, 1918, it distinguished itself in defense of the Marne River at Chateau-Thierry, forty-five miles northeast of Paris.
-This action earned the Division the proud motto, 'Rock of the Marne'.
+The U.S. Army organized its 3rd Infantry Division at Camp Greene, North Carolina on November 21, 1917 — seven and a half months after the United States entered World War I. All units of the division were in France by March 1918, and it entered combat for the first time that May.
+On July 15, 1918, the 3rd Division distinguished itself defending the Marne River at Chateau-Thierry, forty-five miles northeast of Paris, earning it the proud nickname, "Rock of the Marne."

-The 3rd Infantry Division fought with distinction in World War II, participating in four amphibious landings in North Africa, Sicily, Italy, and France.
-The Division played a crucial role in the defense of South Korea.
-It returned to Germany in 1957 as part of the NATO Defense Force and was there when the 3rd Division Memorial was dedicated on August 15, 1990.
+The 3rd Infantry Division again fought with distinction during World War II, participating in four amphibious landings and combat in North Africa, Italy, Sicily, France, Germany and Austria.
+During the Korean War, the Division played a crucial role in the defense of South Korea.
+It returned to Germany in 1957 as part of the NATO Defense Force, and was stationed there when the 3rd Division memorial was dedicated in August 1990.